 Completed applications and all application materials must be received by December 15 for admission to the Fall quarter and for consideration of financial support in the form of fellowships and teaching assistantships.

 Your application needs to include a writing sample that presents evidence of your ability to engage in close literary interpretation and discussion of theory.

-Your statement of purpose needs to present a well-articulated view of the three fields you want to study and a potential research project leading to the PhD.
+In your statement of purpose, please spell out a well-articulated view of the three fields you want to study and a potential research project leading to the PhD.

 In your statement of purpose, you may also identify additional optional emphases, such as Translation Studies, Feminist Studies, Global Studies, as well as list potential seminars (in Comparative Literature as well as in all graduate programs in the Humanities and Social Sciences) and identity faculty and potential mentors who can support your research interests.

 We suggest you read faculty websites, which will inform you about the range of expertise of our affiliated faculty members and other colleagues with whom you wish to work.

 Additional documents include evidence of strong language skills.

 Our Graduate Admission Committee looks forward to reading your completed applications.